FRC-Team-955/Team-955-Infinite-Recharge-2020/Documentation/ShooterAPI.md

 <p>
 Usage:
 <p>
-To be run in TeleopPeriodic to toggle the shooter with the press of a button (Don’t use)
+Toggles the shooter with the press of a button (Don’t use)
    </td>
   </tr>
   <tr>